-Scroll down to view image gallery.
+Scroll down to view the image gallery.
 Click on any square image to launch the slideshow.
 Be sure to click See Details under each image to find out more about each piece, including additional images, videos, and statements.

 ** NEW: Check out the new Virtual Tour of the Bugmania! gallery - it's a whole new way to experience the artwork!